OctopusDeploy/blog/blog/2021-04/configure-octopus-high-availability-in-azure/index.md

 - [Standard SSD](https://docs.microsoft.com/en-us/azure/virtual-machines/disks-types#standard-ssd): A solution that gives you fast disks within a reasonable budget.
 - [Standard HDD](https://docs.microsoft.com/en-us/azure/virtual-machines/disks-types#standard-hdd): Generally best kept for low-performance workloads or Dev and Test environments.

 It's critical to remember this is only for the VM, and I selected **Standard SSD** because the cost and performance match my requirements.
 Octopus isn't very disk-intensive, which means you're unlikely to get many benefits using Ultra Disks.
-Still, you should consider Premium SSD if you're using Octopus with thousands of projects, as this can be beneficial.
+You should consider Premium SSD if you're using Octopus with thousands of projects, as this can be beneficial.

 ### Azure Availability Sets vs. Azure Availability Zones